LevinJ/SFND_2D_Feature_Tracking/README.md

 ###  Keypoint Removal

-We then use a fixed rectange to fitler out keypoints that are within the neighbourhood of the preceding cars.
+We then use a fixed rectange to keep keypoints that are within the neighbourhood of the preceding cars.
 The result for various detectors are as below,

 1) SHITOMASI